wjs018/lemmy-anime-wiki/rules.md

 ## Rules

-- Memes should be directed toward !animemes@ani.social (or similar) instead of this community
 - Please redirect discussion of piracy towards a more appropriate community
-- Any clips from currently airing shows cannot include content from episodes released within the past 7 days.
 - In general, keep things civil and avoid attacking other individuals.

 ## Related General Communities